Dossier · Internal docs

 Any Source, Same Result

 All data sources produce the same thing: an Entry with schema key = value pairs.
+Each entry also carries a raw payload — the full source data before mapping — with values being the schema-mapped subset derived from it.

 Source What happens Entry